Beginners Guide to Online Casinos

 Let's be clear: there is a LOT of competition out there right now.
 There are hundreds of online casinos plying their trade in the virtual gambling-sphere.
 Some offer games for PC users, some for Mac players, and others for use on your mobile phone.

 Several boast games from leading games developers, while others are dedicated to just one software manufacturer.
 When it comes to playing for real money, some casinos let you play for mere pennies while others have minimum stakes that can test anyone's bankroll.

 So which do you pick?
 A good rule of thumb – or rather an ESSENTIAL - is to do your homework.
-Make a list of criteria before you sign up and tick them off.
+Be prepared and avoid making mistakes by making a list of criteria before you sign up and tick them off.
 Better, check our casino reviews pages first and get the opinions of our expert team.

 Choosing an Online Casino - Checklist

 Choice of Games - You don't want to get bored, and casinos with a lot of games are always going to be more fun than those with just a handful.